MaximPifagor/Task3/Readme.md

 # Server
+class Threaded implements Runable.
-Thread dispenser start Threads when you put them into method add() and shows list of alive Threads in interactive mode.
+ThreadDispatcher runs Threaded's object as a Thread when you put its into method add(Threaded t).
+ThreadMonitor collect list of alive Threads that was run by ThreadDispatcher in interactive mode.
-\n
 FileWorker write files's hash into "output.txt".